sotosoc/bible_ventilated/README.md

 My mother says she would never use these files because she cannot read the Bible without chapter and verse numbers.
-For her, to ***not*** have the chapter and verse numbers is a distraction.
+For her, ***not*** having the chapter and verse numbers is a distraction.
 This is a genuine difference between us.

 Chapter and verse and numbers are an invention of a couple hundred years ago.
 They have been considered largely inviolable ever since.

 I am a skeptic when it comes to inventions.